Sybrand/digital-panda/README.md

 ### Sign exe
 This can only be done if you have the correct certificate, on a computer that's allowed to create the certificate.

-in ./panda-tray, run build.bat sign
+in ./panda-tray, run build.bat sign <password>

+The output is the update zip file

 ### Create dist file
 ./panda-tray, run build.bat distfile

+The output is the update file to be uploaded to digitalpanda.co.za, it contains the hash, filesize and location of the file

 ## Fonts